JeremyZXi/jeremyzxi.github.io/_KeyArchive/2024-6-22-@myGroupMember.md

 To develop the project, you need to run it from the source.
 Therefore, using `Docker` or `npx` might not work well.
 The source code of our edition is stored on [GitHub](https://github.com/JeremyZXi/Silex).

-To get started, open a terminal and navigate to the directory where you want the project to be located:
+To get started, open a terminal and navigate to the directory where you want the project to be located(you may ignore this step if you do not care):

 ```sh
 $ cd <your chosen directory>